 Adam was born in Ottawa, on August 21, 2008 weighing 8 lbs, 12 oz.
 He appeared to be a healthy baby except for his jaundice.
 After many tests and lots of waiting, Adam was diagnosed with biliary atresia.

 At just 5 weeks of age, Adam had his first surgery (the Kasai procedure).
 The Kasai unfortunately was not successful and his liver continued to become more damaged.
 Adam’s parents continued to to follow doctors’ instructions giving him the many medications, vitamins and special formula he needed in order to help him grow.

 Just 1 week before Adam turned 6 months old, he had his liver transplant his Dad, David donated a portion of his liver.
 The surgery went well but there were many ups and downs.
 The first year following his transplant was filled with IV medications every day at first and then once a week, many oral medications, frequent blood work and visits back to the hospital.

 Today Adam is an active, social, very happy kid enjoying life to the fullest.

-Mike an Canadian Award-Winning comedian, understands the power of laughter.
-In addition to his successful and well-received live performances all over North America, Mike has appeared on numerous TV shows on HBO, Showtime, The Comedy Network, and CBC’s Just For Laughs.
+Late Mike a Canadian Award-Winning comedian, understood the power of laughter.
+In addition to his successful and well-received live performances all over North America, Mike appeared on numerous TV shows on HBO, Showtime, The Comedy Network, and CBC’s Just For Laughs.

-Mike has been an incredible supporter of the Canadian Liver Foundation helping raise awareness of liver health and liver disease and we are grateful for his support.
+Mike was an incredible supporter of the Canadian Liver Foundation helping raise awareness of liver health and liver disease and we are grateful for his support.